When you start managing rental property, you will need to find a good accounting system to track your rent payments, expenses, payments, and profits.

 - A comprehensive set of financial reports and useful reports is included.
 With specialized reports for property portfolios and owners provide you the most relevant data quickly and easily for your clients.
 All reports can be emailed, printed, or exported to PDF or Excel.
 All your data can also be synchronized with Quickbooks to provide a familiar format to CPAs and bookkeepers.

-- A mobile system that can be accessible on the go.
+- A mobile system that can be accessed on the go.
 Imagine traveling and one of your owners requests a report.
-You can log into your property management software from any internet connected device to access a report to provide your owner.
+You can log into your property management software from any internet-connected device to access a report to provide your owner.
 Or give your owner access to their own portal for them to view their own reports.

 But My Accountant Loves QuickBooks

 Good news!
-Most property management software companies have partnered with QuickBooks to provide a compatibility function tool that allows you to connect your software directly to QuickBooks.
-Besides a direct sync, you can download reports and ledgers for your accountant to upload and view in QuickBooks.
+Most property management software solutions provide options to get your data over into QuickBooks with ease.
+You can also download reports and ledgers for your accountant to upload and view in QuickBooks.
 Easy peasy!

 When selecting an accounting solution for your rental needs, the most important part is to choose a system that works for you.